How to Fill Out Bankruptcy Schedule G: Executory Contracts and Unexpired Leases

 - license agreements, and

-- timeshare contracts or leases
+- timeshare contracts or leases.

-Example.
-Jane has an agreement to lease commercial office space for 30 years at $1,000 per month.
+While contracts and leases rarely provide money to the bankruptcy estate, they sometimes do.
+For example, say Jane has an agreement to lease commercial office space for 30 years at $1,000 per month.
 Shortly after Jane entered into the lease, the area around the office building experienced significant growth.
 As a result, the market rent for a similar office space in the building is now approximately $5,000 per month.
 Because the market value of the lease is significantly more than what Jane is paying, the trustee may be able to assign or otherwise use her lease to generate a significant amount of proceeds for the bankruptcy estate.

 How to Fill Out Schedule G

 This article provides general information only.
 There are many legal issues involved and important decisions to be made when filing for bankruptcy.
 You must understand the entire bankruptcy process, learn about the applicable federal and state laws, and determine how those laws will affect your particular situation before you complete the bankruptcy forms.
 In many cases, it's best to consult with an experienced bankruptcy attorney.
-If you want to file bankruptcy without a lawyer, use a good do-it-yourself book like Nolo's How to File for Chapter 7 Bankruptcy to ensure you make well informed decisions about your bankruptcy case.
+If you want to file bankruptcy without a lawyer, use a good do-it-yourself book like Nolo's How to File for Chapter 7 Bankruptcy to ensure you make well-informed decisions about your bankruptcy case.